DRL-Based Spectrum Sharing for RIS-Aided Local High-Quality Wireless Networks: Introduction

 \subsection{Literature review}

-The existing literature can be broadly categorized into four distinct sections, reflecting the comprehensive scope and diverse topics addressed in this paper: 1) LSA-based spectrum sharing, 2) RIS-assisted networks, 3) Spectrum sharing in high-quality networks, 4) DRL for wireless resource management.
+The existing literature can be broadly categorized into three distinct sections, reflecting the comprehensive scope and diverse topics addressed in this paper: 1) Spectrum sharing for local high-quality wireless networks (LHQWNs), 2) RIS-assisted networks, 3) DRL for wireless resource management.